 I never found it as something unnatural as no one should when it comes to their sexuality or gender identity.
 I remember having pre-teen crushes on lovely girls and cute guys in my school.

 But with the coming of age period commotion, I began having doubts.
 High school was a rapid blur of fake-ness and insecurity.
-I dated a guy, had relations with male section of our society, but somehow it felt incomplete.
+I dated a guy, had relations with the male section of our society, but somehow it felt incomplete.

 A feeling of emptiness filled some void in the essence of my being, because I never fitted in with girls who fawned just over boys.
 And thus, I pretended to be a common mass of hormonally charged characteristic girl.

 I wasn’t familiar with the term people had given to my “kind” so I was always unaware of the societal rules and regulations of my sexuality.
-I thought I was the only one who was attracted towards both the genders and boy was it confusing to face myself in the mirror.
+I thought I was the only one who was attracted to both the genders and boy was it confusing to face myself in the mirror.

 I recall that long eon of self-harming, laced with depression and perfectly glazed with confusion.
-With the end of high school, I ended my relation with my mask.
+With the end of high school, I ended my relationship with my mask.
 I came out with the help of my bisexual friend.
 I no longer needed to pond over my sexual orientation.
-I dealt it with confidence.
+I dealt with it with confidence.

 What Did My Parents Say?